runtimeverification/kontrol-demo/README.md

 For more details see [here](https://book.getfoundry.sh/forge/tests#logs-and-traces).

 We can also run the `exclusiveToken.t.sol` test.
-Running this test is the same as in the previous case, but with an extra argument, `--fork-url`.
-We need to provide to `--fork-url` the URL of a RPC client such as Alchemy or Infura.
+Running this test is the same as in the previous case, but the test requires an extra argument, `--fork-url`, to provide the URL of an RPC client such as Alchemy or Infura.

 ```sh
 forge test -vvvv --fork-url <your_url> --match-path test/exclusiveToken.t.sol